-- Sustainability by Design: The program embeds life cycle thinking, which considers impacts throughout our value chain, into the earliest stages of our product innovation and development processes.
+• Our Sustainability by Design program embeds life cycle thinking, which considers impacts throughout our value chain, into the earliest stages of our product innovation and development processes.
 From initial concept through commercialization, we identify ways to make our products more sustainable and better performing by evaluating health and safety considerations, chemical formulations, resource conservation, circularity and product performance, among other areas.
 Aligning the Sustainability by Design program with our Stage-Gate process clarifies and streamlines our approach for business implementation.
-We defined five "Sustainability Attributes" of focus for product innovation and development Air Quality, Formula Stewardship, Resource Conservation, Circularity and Performance. - "Sustainably Advantaged Products": As we define it, the term "sustainably advantaged product" means a product that achieves a level of third-party green chemistry, ecolabel or similar recognition.
+The sustainability attributes we consider fall under the categories of Resource Conservation, Carbon/Climate Impact and Formula Stewardship.